Your need-know-guide for having a great family holiday in the United Arab Emirates

 3. Religious Respect

-Always respect the Islamic culture when travelling in the Middle East; although the UAE is less conservative than some of the neighbouring Islamic nations, you are still expected to dress and behave respectfully –some of the things to make all your family members mindful of;
+Always respect the Islamic culture when travelling in the Middle East; although the UAE is less conservative than some of the neighbouring Islamic nations, you are still expected to dress and behave respectfully.

 - No overt displays of affection and embracing (but don’t be surprised to see men walking along holding hands!)
-A peck on the cheek of your husband is acceptable and, of course, you can embrace your children but just be modest in public.
+A peck on your husband’s cheek is acceptable, holding hands, and, of course, you can embrace your children but just be modest in public.

-- Religious respect is a two way street and other religions are very welcome.
-Christmas is very openly celebrated in shops and hotels, though celebration of non-Muslim festivals in schools is a more contentious issue.
+- Religious respect is a two-way street and other religions are very welcome.
+Christmas is very openly celebrated in shops and hotels, though the celebration of non-Muslim festivals in schools is still a more contentious issue….